 It’s important to consider costs when it comes to deciding where to stay in Helsinki.
 Finland is an expensive country and you will pay more to stay in the centre of the city.

 If you’re on a budget, it might be a good idea to stay a bit further out of the city.
 You can easily reach the city centre via the metro system and the money you save could come in handy later.

-I’ve included it and several hostels and hotels you should consider staying at during your trip to Helsinki in the table below.
+I’ve included it and several hostels you should consider staying at during your trip to Helsinki in the table below.

 Cost of Travel in Helsinki

 Like the rest of Scandinavia, Helsinki is expensive.
 It’s not as expensive as spending 3 days in Oslo, but you’ll pay a lot more than you would in other parts of Europe.

 My advice is to budget before you go.
 This is important, otherwise, you could end up spending a lot more than you’d like if you’re not careful.

 Decide what you want to visit before you go and set aside a budget for splurges such as a day trip to Tallinn, or a visit to the National Museum of Finland.

 The following prices are for the average travel budget.
-That is someone who is not going to splurge, but someone who will not be travelling on an ultra-frugal budget either.
+That’s someone who is not going to splurge, but someone who will not be travelling on an ultra-frugal budget either.

-They don’t include prices for extras such as nights out at a bar/pub, club entry fees, souvenirs/clothing purchases, tours. etc. You will have to budget extra for these purchases as they are ‘non-essential!’
+They don’t include prices for extras such as nights out at a bar/pub, club entry fees, souvenirs/clothing purchases, or tours. etc. You will have to budget extra for these purchases as they are ‘non-essential!’

 Here’s a rough breakdown of essential travel costs in Helsinki: